If there is a single maintenance activity that offers the biggest benefit to your car’s appearance, it’s keeping it clean through regular washing.

 - Use a clean drying towel or synthetic chamois to dry the remainder of the car.
 Start at the top and work down.
 If you’re using a large drying towel or chamois, throw it out over the flat surface areas and slowly pull it toward you across the surface of the car.
 Shake and turn your drying towel frequently.
 To prevent streaking, fold your chamois or towel into a square for wiping.

 - Once the exterior is mostly dry, open the doors and wipe down the jambs, sills and seal areas.
-Be sure to dry under the doors, or your sills will get wet again as soon as you close the doors.
+Dry under the doors, or your sills will get wet again as soon as you close the doors.

 - Use a terry detailing towel to dry your tires and wheels.
 Do not use your good chamois or drying towel on the tires and wheels, as it will become soiled.

-- Open the trunk and hood in order to wipe down the jambs and seals.
-On the engine, use the damp towel you used to dry the tires and wheels to remove dust and light oil from the top of the engine and engine compartment surfaces.
-After you finish wiping down your engine, put the dirty towel in the wash.
+- Open the trunk and hood to wipe down the jambs and seals.
+On the engine, use the damp towel you used to dry the tires and wheels to remove dust and light oil from the top of the engine and compartment surfaces.
+After wiping down your engine, put the dirty towel in the wash.
 Don’t use it on your car again until you wash it.

 A towel is a towel, right?
 Unfortunately, this is not correct.